Nuclear renaissance: Economics

 Nuclear power plants are large construction projects with very high up-front costs.
 The cost of capital is also steep due to the risk of construction delays and obstructing legal action.
-The large capital cost of nuclear power has been a key barrier to the construction of new reactors around the world, and the economics have recently worsened, as a result of the global financial crisis.
+The large capital cost of nuclear power has been a key barrier to the construction of new reactors around the world, and the economics worsened, due to the 2008 financial crisis.
 As the OECD's Nuclear Energy Agency points out, "investors tend to favor less capital intensive and more flexible technologies".
 This has led to a large increase in the use of natural gas for base-load power production, often using more sophisticated combined cycle plants.

 Accidents and safety

-Major nuclear reactor accidents include Three Mile Island accident (1979), Chernobyl disaster (1986), and Fukushima (2011).
-A report in Lancet says that the effects of these accidents on individuals and societies are diverse and enduring.
-Relatively few immediate deaths have occurred, but nuclear-related fatalities are mostly in the hazardous uranium mining industry, which supplies fuel to nuclear reactors.
-There are also physical health problems directly attributable to radiation exposure, as well as psychological and social effects.
-The Fukushima accident forced more than 80,000 residents to evacuate from neighborhoods around the crippled nuclear plant.
-Evacuation and long-term displacement create severe health-care problems for the most vulnerable people, such as hospital inpatients and elderly people.

-Charles Perrow, in his book Normal accidents says that multiple and unexpected failures are built into complex and tightly coupled systems, such as nuclear power plants.
-Such accidents often involve operator error and are unavoidable and cannot be designed around.
-Since the terrorist attacks of September 11, 2001, there has been heightened concern that nuclear power plants may be targeted by terrorists or criminals, and that nuclear materials may be purloined for use in nuclear or radiological weapons.

-Nevertheless, newer reactor designs intended to provide increased safety have been developed over time.
+Newer reactor designs that are intended to provide increased safety have been developed over time.
 The next nuclear plants to be built will likely be Generation III or III+ designs, and a few are being built in Japan.
 However, safety risks may be the greatest when nuclear systems are the newest, and operators have less experience with them.
 Nuclear engineer David Lochbaum explained that almost all serious nuclear accidents occurred with what was at the time the most recent technology.
 He argues that "the problem with new reactors and accidents is twofold: scenarios arise that are impossible to plan for in simulations; and humans make mistakes".